Program Costs & Financial Aid

 - English Composition 1, 10-801-136, must be passed with a "C" or better.

-- * Mathematics & Natural Sciences: Twenty (20) credits needed overall.
-Select one Biological and one Physical science course with lab components.
-Science courses without a lab component are noted and can be used to fulfill focus area credit requirements.
+- Science courses without a lab component are noted and can be used to fulfill focus area credit requirements.

 - *Applied Statistics Enhancement is a one-credit “add-on” course to move learning from an introductory statistics to applied statistics knowledge.
 You may enroll in the two courses simultaneously.